 The images below shows a basic idea of how hotspots and linear island chains work.

-- Read each of these short papers:
+- Refer to these short papers:

 - Post your responses to the following questions in the discussion area on Canvas for Lesson 2 Activity 3.